ranakroychowdhury/ranakroychowdhury.github.io/_pages/about.md

   - /about.html
 ---

 I'm a full-time Applied Scientist II (Level 5) with Amazon Web Services (AWS) AI Labs, specializing in forecasting and Large Language Models (LLMs) within the <a href="https://aws.amazon.com/aws-supply-chain/" target="_blank">AWS Supply Chain</a> group.
-I develop generative AI-powered interactive forecasting assistants that provide reliable and transparent answers to questions about supply chain events - explaining <em>what</em> is happening, <em>why</em> it is happening, <em>recommending</em> actions to take, and exploring <em>what-if</em> scenarios to assess and optimize supply chain decisions.
+I develop generative AI-powered interactive forecasting assistant that provides reliable and transparent answers to supply chain events - explain <em>what</em> is happening in the supply chain, <em>why</em> it is happening, <em>recommend</em> actions to take, and explore <em>what-if</em> scenarios to assess trade-offs and optimize supply chain decisions.

 Prior to this, I was a Ph.D.
 Student at the University of California, San Diego, where I built efficient learning systems for label scarce sensory applications.
 I am grateful to <a href="https://www.qualcomm.com/research/university-relations/innovation-fellowship/2022-north-america" target="_blank">Qualcomm</a> and <a href="https://datascience.ucsd.edu/hdsi-awards-10-graduate-prize-fellowships/" target="_blank">Halıcıoğlu Data Science Institute</a> for their fellowship to support my research.
 During my Ph.D., I spent several wonderful summers working as an Applied Scientist II Intern at AWS AI, a Data Science Intern at Bell Labs, and a Software Development Engineer Intern at AWS Redshift.
 I was also an invited keynote speaker at <a href="https://sites.google.com/view/kdd-mlf-2023/home?authuser=0" target="_blank">KDD 2024</a>.